-What is the credit acceleration program (CAP)?
+What is the CAP?

-This program allows a student to earn high school credit if the student passes a statewide course assessment without enrollment in the course.
+The CAP program allows a student to earn high school credit if the student passes an Advanced Placement (AP) examination, a College Level Examination Program (CLEP) or a statewide course assessment without enrollment in the course.
 The courses include the following subjects:

-- Algebra I
+- Algebra 1

 - Geometry

+- Biology 1

 - U.S. History

-What are the requirements for the 24-credit standard diploma option?
+What is the distinction between the 18-credit ACCEL option and the 24-credit option?